P. J. Honey: Career

 By the end of the sixth week after this report was written, both Ngo Dinh Diem and Ngo Dinh Nhu are dead.

 In 1964 Cornell University invited P.J.
 Honey as a visiting professor.
 In 1965 Honey was promoted to Reader in Vietnamese Studies in the University of London, a post he held until 1985.
 After 1975, when Saigon fell, as the boat people flooded the outside world, his language skills were called upon to brief both officials and refugees from Vietnam.
 From 1982 to 1985 he was head of the Department of South-East Asia, after which he retired and moved to Devon.

 In 1991 he remarried, wedding Isabelle Boyer.

 Published works

 From the 1950s Honey wrote many articles about Vietnamese language, history, and politics.
 His major research interest was the communist regime in North Vietnam.
-His books included:
+A representative of his articles on this subject was: